shlomif/PySolFC/CONTRIBUTING.md

 # How you can contribute

 - Translate PySol to a human language you know.
+- Test the "master" branch version of the version control repository or other prereleases.
 - Try to reproduce [open issues](https://github.com/shlomif/PySolFC/issues)
 - Try to fix bugs.
 - Add new games.